 - "Maharal and the Early Modern Self."
 Maharal Overtures: Biography, Doctrine, Influence, editor Elchanan Reiner, 305-330, January 2015.

-- Judaism and World Religions: Christianity, Islam, and Eastern Religions.
+- Judaism and World Religions: Encountering Christianity, Islam, and Eastern Traditions.
 NY: Palgrave-Macmillan, 2012.

 - Judaism and Other Religions: Models of Understanding.
 NY: Palgrave-Mcmillan, 2010.